A quieter way of working

 A working garden, not a show garden.
 This space is where I test ideas, learn what thrives, and shape the way I design for others.
 Built from reclaimed materials and grown through trial and care, it reflects how I believe gardens should work — practical, adaptable, and deeply personal.

 Over time, that connection became something more essential.
-During periods of significant personal challenge, tending to plants and soil offered stability, purpose, and a sense of calm when little else did.
+During periods of challenge, working with plants and soil gave me a sense of stability, purpose, and calm.

 This is my own working garden — designed entirely around how I live and use the space.